-This is endorsed by an evidence based review of ‘Bullying and incivility at work’ published by the Chartered Institute of Personnel and Development (CIPD) in 2022, which stated that “interpersonal conflict and uncivil behaviour, such as bullying and harassment, are remarkably common in the workplace.
+Whilst most of us would like to think bullying, harassment and discriminatory practices in the workplace were a thing of the past, an evidence-based review of ‘Bullying and incivility at work’ published by the Chartered Institute of Personnel and Development (CIPD) in 2022 stated that “interpersonal conflict and uncivil behaviour, such as bullying and harassment, are remarkably common in the workplace.
 The persistence of such serious incidents highlights that ‘workplace incivility’ is a major HR issue.”

-As well as damaging the image of this well-known global brand, it seems quite probable that the highlighting of these failures could well lead to the organisation becoming embroiled in costly civil action, as well as making recruitment and retention in an already challenging environment even more difficult.
+As well as damaging the image of implicated organisations, it seems quite probable that harassment and discriminatory practices could well lead to organisations becoming embroiled in costly civil action, as well as making recruitment and retention in an already challenging environment even more difficult.
+This is not to discount the human consequences of such behaviours.

 Clearly the development of a “toxic culture” within any workplace can significantly undermine the performance and sustainability of the organisation, and indicates a significant lack of oversight, understanding and control on the part of management.